MohanathasThujeeban/topup-website/RAILWAY_400_ERROR_FIX.md

 **Frontend was sending:** Phone numbers potentially with spaces like `123 456 789` or dashes like `123-456-789`

 ### 2. CORS Configuration Issue
-**Problem:** The Railway backend URL and Vercel frontend URL were NOT in the allowed CORS origins list.
+**Problem:** The correct Vercel frontend URL (https://topup-website-gmoj.vercel.app) was NOT in the allowed CORS origins list across all controllers.

 ## Fixes Applied